Moduli space of irregular singular parabolic connections of generic ramified type on a smooth projective curve: Introduction

-In \cite{Biquard-Boalch}, O.~Biquard and P.~Boalch gave an analytic construction of the moduli space of irregular singular connections whose leading term at each singular point is semi-simple without the assumption of the triviality of the underlying bundle.
-A typical case of semi-simple leading term is a generic unramified connection.
-M.-H.~Saito and the author gave in \cite{Inaba-Saito} an algebraic construction of the moduli space of unramified irregular singular connections on a smooth projective curve and they do not assume that the underlying bundle is trivial even if the base curve is $\mathbb{P}^1$ and the degree of the bundle is zero.
-Here notice that usual ramified connections do not have semi-simple leading term at each ramified point.
+Moduli space of generic unramified connections is analytically constructed by O.~Biquard and P.~Boalch in \cite{Biquard-Boalch}.
+In \cite{Boalch-1}, P. Boalch gives an algebraic construction of the moduli space of unramified irregular singular connections over the trivial bundle on $\mathbb{P}^1$.
+In a general case involving a higher genus curve, the joint work \cite{Inaba-Saito} with M.-H. Saito provides an algebraic construction of the moduli space of unramified irregular singular connections.
+Again we do not assume the triviality of the underlying bundle even if the base curve is $\mathbb{P}^1$ and the degree of the bundle is zero.

-Compared with unramified case, the algebraic construction of the moduli space of irregular singular connections of ramified type seems to be difficult.
-P.~Boalch gave in \cite{Boalch-1} an algebraic construction of the moduli space of irregular singular connections on $\mathbb{P}^1$.
-In fact he constructed the moduli space of irregular singular connections with generic generalized eigenvalues which is locally framed at singular points and called it the extended moduli space.
-He gave in \cite{Boalch-1} a definition of the moduli space of irregular singular connections without local framing, which is obtained as a symplectic reduction of the extended moduli space.
-He gave in \cite{Boalch-2} an explicit description of the relations between two moduli spaces.
-In \cite{Bremer-Sage}, C.~L.~Bremer and D.~S.~Sage generalized the result \cite{Boalch-1} by P.~Boalch to ramified connections and gave an algebraic construction of the moduli space of irregular singular connections on $\mathbb{P}^1$ which is locally framed with the formal type admitting ramified type.
-The definition of the moduli space without local framing was also given in \cite{Bremer-Sage}.
+Compared with the unramified case, the algebraic construction of the moduli space of ramified irregular singular connections is difficult.
+In \cite{Bremer-Sage}, C.~L.~Bremer and D.~S.~Sage construct the algebraic moduli space of ramified connections over a trivial bundle on $\mathbb{P}^1$.
+They give the characterization of ramified connections via an exhaustive consideration from the representation theory.
+The method of the construction of the moduli space is similar to that in \cite{Boalch-1}.
+P.~Boalch constructed in \cite{Boalch-1} the moduli space of generic unramified irregular singular connections which is locally framed at singular points and called it the extended moduli space.
+The moduli space of irregular singular connections is obtained as a symplectic reduction of the extended moduli space.
 K.~Hiroe and D.~Yamakawa gave in \cite{Hiroe-Yamakawa} a clear summary of the construction of the moduli space as a symplectic reduction of the extended moduli space.
 Here we remark that in all these results, the underlying vector bundles on $\mathbb{P}^1$ are assumed to be trivial.

-For the character variety side, the moduli spaces were constructed in \cite{Boalch-2}, \cite{Boalch-3}, \cite{Boalch-4}, \cite{Boalch-Yamakawa} and \cite{Put-Saito}, which are expected to be related with appropriate moduli spaces of irregular singular connections via the generalized Riemann-Hilbert correspondence.
+For the character variety side, the moduli spaces were constructed in \cite{Boalch-3}, \cite{Boalch-4}, \cite{Boalch-Yamakawa} and \cite{Put-Saito}, which are expected to be related with appropriate moduli spaces of irregular singular connections via the generalized Riemann-Hilbert correspondence.